Source: adapted from UEMS YEARBOOK 2008 – SPECIAL Edition 50 YEARS

 Venereology

-Sexually transmissible infections (STI’s) are comprised by the venereological part of the specialty (named Genitourinary Medicine in the UK and Ireland): Venereology includes the diagnosis, treatment and prevention of sexually transmissible infections and other medical conditions of the genital tract.
+Sexually transmissible infections (STI’s) are comprised by the venereological part of the specialty (named Genitourinary Medicine in Malta, Iceland, Ireland and the United Kingdom): Venereology includes the diagnosis, treatment and prevention of sexually transmissible infections and other medical conditions of the genital tract.
 It also concerns the promotion of good sexual health.
 (UEMS Training Charter for medical specialists, UEMS, 2001)

 The contents of Dermatology and Venereology